 - A is looking into B

 That means that for EFA, the Infrastructure Layer is shared across all other layers.
-This is where the similarity to the typical DDD approach ends.
-In EFA Application Layer can reference code in the Domain Layer and UI Layer (still a layer below).
+The rest is where the EFA and typical DDD approach differ.
+In EFA, the Application Layer can reference code in the Domain Layer and UI Layer (still a layer below).
 Domain Layer can reference code in the UI Layer.
 UI Layer is limited only to importing code from the shared Infrastructure Layer.

 Let's start with the UI Layer.
 The UI Layer also called Presentation or Interface Layer is going to host all reusable, presentational components.
 If you are familiar with the idea of Atomic Design, the UI layer is where you put atoms.
 We're talking about components like Button, Table, Input.
 UI Layer is where you put your design system components.

 You must keep those components simple and easy to reuse.
 UI Layer components have to be agnostic from any business requirements specific to any particular page in your application.
 This is also why they shouldn't be making any HTTP calls and depend on rendering context.

 $ tree -L 2 src/ui src/ui ├── Button │ ├── Button.spec.ts │ ├── Button.stories.ts │ └── Button.tsx ├── Input │ ├── Input.spec.ts │ ├── Input.stories.ts │ └── Input.tsx └── Table ├── Table.spec.tsx ├── Table.stories.tsx └── Table.tsx

 In a typical Layered Architecture, the User Interface Layer is responsible for communicating with a frontend or mobile application.
 You could find modules like Controllers, Presenters, Serializers, or GraphQL Resolvers.
 You can see how this is very different and not suited for frontend applications.